-Winters (End October to end of March) - Now, most people who are considering moving to Idaho are unsure about how cold it gets in the state.
+Winters (End of October to end of March) - Now, most people who are considering moving to Idaho are unsure about how cold it gets in the state.
 So we thought of tackling this first.
-When it comes to temperatures, the average high is 47F and average low would be roughly 20F.
-And on an average, you can expect 5-18 inches of snowfall, but keep in mind that homes set up on higher elevated regions receive way more snowfall.
+When it comes to temperatures, the average high is 47F and the average low would be roughly 20F.
+And on average, you can expect 5-18 inches of snowfall, but keep in mind that homes set up in higher elevated regions receive way more snowfall.
 January is the coldest and the peak winter month, so be sure to acquire basic winter driving skills and winter gear to make it through this time.
 Yes, winters can seem pretty lengthy, but it isn’t severe in the southwest where a majority of cities are located.

-Summers (early June to end of August) - The summer months begin around the month of June with temperatures ranging 85F and drops as low as 65 F. During peak summer months such as the month of July, temperatures can soar to 90 F or above, but even high temperatures are not a worry since the summers in Idaho are pretty dry with rarely any sign of humid days.
+Summers (early June to end of August) - The summer months begin around the month of June with temperatures ranging from 85F and drops as low as 65 F. During peak summer months such as the month of July, temperatures can soar to 90 F or above, but even high temperatures are not a worry since the summers in Idaho are pretty dry with rarely any sign of humid days.
 This makes the heat comparatively bearable, although you would need to resort to lotion most of the time.
 Do note the state also deals with a couple of mild thunderstorms during the summer months.

 See also: Most Sunniest Cities in America

 Spring (April to May) - Springs in Idaho are a mix of everything, and for the lack of a better term, we’d say it’s quite bipolar in nature.
 For instance, it could turn out to be a cold morning, a summer hot afternoon and you can also expect to experience a spring snowstorm all on the same day.
-However, on the plus side, springs are the most beautiful time of the year and bring in the long awaited warmth, daylight, clear skies and fresh air that uplifts the atmosphere of the state after the long winters.
+However, on the plus side, springs are the most beautiful time of the year and bring in the long-awaited warmth, daylight, clear skies, and fresh air that uplifts the atmosphere of the state after the long winters.

 Below is a short description of where the major interstate highways lead you:

 Interstate 84 - Claimed to be the busiest and longest interstate road that helps connect residents to the state lines of Oregon in the northwest to Utah in the southeast.
-In Idaho, it passes through cities of Boise, Mountain Home, and Twin Falls, basically linking the state's largest metropolitan areas.
+In Idaho, it passes through the cities of Boise, Mountain Home, and Twin Falls, basically linking the state's largest metropolitan areas.

 Interstate 86 - This highway is the one that breaks off from its parent highway I-84 so that it can provide access to the city center and sparsely populated regions along the south side.
 This road runs in the east–west direction.